-Integrated, person-centred primary health care produces results: case study from Slovenia
+Integrated, person-centred primary healthcare produces results: case study from Slovenia

-This report analyses the performance of Slovenia’s primary health care system and the factors that have contributed to its impressive progress towards universal health coverage.
-Explicit national health policies to address inequalities in access to primary health care and the successful integration of public health into primary health care have been keys to its success.
+This report analyses the performance of Slovenia’s primary healthcare system and the factors that have contributed to its impressive progress towards universal health coverage.
+Explicit national health policies to address inequalities in access to primary healthcare and the successful integration of public health into primary healthcare have been keys to its success.

 The report argues that the long-term sustainability of Slovenia’s achievements is at risk unless policy-makers address four key areas in need of urgent attention.
 The report offers pragmatic and actionable options for tackling them.
-Both Slovenia’s achievements and its challenges provide useful lessons for other countries wishing to improve the performance of their primary health care system and accelerate progress towards universal health coverage.
+Both Slovenia’s achievements and its challenges provide useful lessons for other countries wishing to improve the performance of their primary healthcare system and accelerate progress towards universal health coverage.

 More information is available here.